jepainter/MilestoneProject4/README.md

 - Feature 14 - Social Media: Links to social media platforms.

 ### Features Left to Implement
-- Feature A - Email order to purchaser on succesful conclusion of sale.
+- Feature A - Email order to purchaser on successful conclusion of sale.
 - Feature B - Improved search functionality to allow searches based on categories, dates added, alphabetical order etc.
-- Feature C - Storage of greater number of images for specific artifact, in order to display more aspects of a specific artifact.
+- Feature C - Storage of greater number of images for specific artifact, in order to display more aspects of a specific artifact, possibly in a pop-up modal or carousel.
 - Feature D - Pagination for better display as catalogue grows.
+- Feature E - Page for display of items purchased historically.

 ## Technologies Used